gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

 Now we have the `m5term` binary.

-Now lets connect to our simulation by using the `m5term` binary
+Now let's connect to our simulation by using the `m5term` binary

 ```bash
 m5term 3456